Earth Notes: London Home Wind Power Pilot: MotorWind (2007)Updated 2021-11-17 18:00 GMT.

-The 8-turbine MotorWind I ordered 2007/09/15 arrived 2007/11/26 from Hong Kong (by sea, to save a little CO2!) with gross weight 7.8kg (net 6.8kg) in a box 1.15m x 0.28m x 0.19m (ie a little under 4 foot long and not heavy).
-My order number was 535, so I'm guessing that ~500 have gone out before mine.
+The 8-turbine MotorWind I ordered 2007-09-15 arrived 2007-11-26 from Hong Kong.
+(By sea, to save a little CO2!)
+Gross weight was 7.8kg (net 6.8kg).
+The box was 1.15m x 0.28m x 0.19m (ie a little under 4 foot long) and not heavy.
+My order number was 535.
+So I'm guessing that ~500 have gone out before mine.

 Included in the box are assembly instructions which, as ever with these things, are blindingly obvious to the supplier but somewhat opaque to me!
-However, the unit is mechanically very simple and looks robust, so I'm feeling fairly confident that I can erect it without damaging me or it.
+However, the unit is mechanically very simple and looks robust.
+So I'm feeling fairly confident that I can erect it without damaging me or it.

 I've test-spun the generator by hand, and it seems to generate over 12Voc with little resistance and at a believable RPM.
 (My 23-month toddler was able to turn it fast enough to make a 12V LED unit flash quite brightly, which seemed to impress her.)

-Update 2007/12/01: I partially inserted the mounting bolts a few days ago, but had to buy a bigger hammer to drive them in far enough.
+Update 2007-12-01: I partially inserted the mounting bolts a few days ago, but had to buy a bigger hammer to drive them in far enough.
 I'm not at all convinced about my handiwork and may need to remount the frame and repair some brickwork at some point.

-However, the 8 rotors are up and turning, and with a start-up speed similar to, or probably a little lower than, my existing tiny turbines, but in any case they so far seem to spend more time turning than the tiny ones.
-They make a little bit more noise than I'd hoped for (the tiny turbines are essentially completely silent but I can hear these from inside the house) so I'll have to be alert to annoying my neighbours (and possible remedies).
+However, the 8 rotors are up and turning, and with a start-up speed similar to, or probably a little lower than, my existing tiny turbines.
+But in any case they so far seem to spend more time turning than the tiny ones.
+They make a little bit more noise than I'd hoped for (the tiny turbines are essentially completely silent but I can hear these from inside the house).
+So I'll have to be alert to annoying my neighbours (and possible remedies).
 Part of the purpose of this pilot is to gauge acceptability.

 I measured ~20Voc with my multimeter in one reasonable gust, soon after putting up the MotorWind.
 Initially I did not attempt to wire the MotorWind into my system, since I didn't have a dump load constructed.
 I intended to let the MotorWind handle some decent rain and wind for a few days to make sure that it seemed to be robust before I connected up and rearranged my system for it.

-However, in strong gusts of wind the rattling is quite loud, possibly enough to be an irritation to my neighbours, so by connecting the turbine (via my monitoring and 'safety' diode box) I am aiming to dampen turbine speed-up once it passes cut-in since additional energy will be drawn off as electricity.
-This seems to be working, ie I believe that it's running a little quieter.
-(MotorWind already found my remarks on 2007/12/01 and said that they've
+However, in strong gusts of wind the rattling is quite loud.
+Possibly enough to be an irritation to my neighbours.
+So by connecting the turbine (via my monitoring and 'safety' diode box) I am aiming to dampen turbine speed-up once it passes cut-in since additional energy will be drawn off as electricity.
+This seems to be working.
+I believe that it's running a little quieter.
+(MotorWind already found my remarks on 2007-12-01 and said that they've

-I'd only seen a few gusts in the first hour or so after installation where I was sure that the MotorWind was charging the battery ("cut-in").
+I'd only seen a few gusts in the first hour or so after installation.
+I was sure that the MotorWind was charging the battery ("cut-in").
 I could be confident because the monitoring point voltage stuck at ~14V.
 I had not yet attempted to measure charging power (eg with my E-flite).

-Update 2007/12/02: By 4pm stats are showing wind power available ~40%, which is a record.
-Local windspeeds were forecast around the 20mph level, though on the ground amongst the houses the best we get is good gusts, not steady strong wind.
+Update 2007-12-02: by 4pm stats are showing wind power available ~40%, which is a record.
+Local windspeeds were forecast around the 20mph level.
+Though on the ground amongst the houses the best we get is good gusts, not steady strong wind.

-Update 2007/12/19: The various fixes seem to be holding the bolts well for now.
+Update 2007-12-19: the various fixes seem to be holding the bolts well for now.

 This crowbar* should stop the turbines supplying charge to the battery, and slow or stop the turbines, when activated.
 The dissipated energy (as heat) will be shared between the crowbar SCR, the upstream power cables, the generator windings and bridge rectifier.

-Stopping a turbine this way is unkind, but it really is only expected to be a rarely-used emergency mechanism when other regulation has essentially failed.
+Stopping a turbine this way is unkind.
+But it really is only expected to be a rarely-used emergency mechanism when other regulation has essentially failed.